Yellow Rice: Easy Recipe for Yellow Turmeric Rice

 Thanks to hubby’s friends I have a monthly supply of parboiled long grain white rice and use it for most of my rice recipes, but in the recipe notes below is a detailed explanation on how to make use of any type of long grain rice to prepare yellow rice.

-To prepare this yellow rice, I started out as the Indians do, by sauteing the spices(garlic, onions, ginger, turmeric, curry powder and peppers).
-This is one step I enjoy and even though it brings out the great flavours of the spices , I am very guilty of simply adding the spices into the boiling stock which I’ll be using for the yellow rice.
+To prepare this rice, I started out as the Indians do, by sauteing the spices(garlic, onions, ginger, turmeric, curry powder and peppers).
+This is one step I enjoy and even though it brings out the great flavors of the spices , I am very guilty of simply adding the spices into the boiling stock which I’ll be using for the yellow rice.
 Easy Peasy, lazy me!
 Now let’s get started.

 Ingredients